Creating an OSHC program in EarlyWorks

 program comments and use these to tweak the program for the following week.

-- Use individual and group observations as well as journals to inform and tweak the program for the following week.
+- Use observations and journals to inform and tweak the program for the following week.

 The program does not need to include individual experiences for every child based on individual observations of every child.
 We just need to ensure that the experiences we provide, and the environment we create works for each child.
 For example: